My Oracle Support

 You'll receive an email from Oracle to verify your email address.

 After you've confirmed your email address, return to support.oracle.com.
-Enter your email address, and then select Support for Oracle Hardware, Software, and Managed Cloud Support to log in.
+Enter your email address, and then select Sign in with your Oracle account under Support for Oracle Hardware, Software, and Managed Cloud.

 If there isn't a Support Identifier (SI) associated with your account, you'll be prompted to request access to your organization's SI when you log in.
 Your MOS administrator, also known as the Customer User Administrator (CUA), will have this number, as it was included in the welcome email they received.